Learning heterogenous reaction rates from stochastic simulations: Chemical rate equation

 Consider a system that consists of $N$ chemical species reacting via $M$ reactions.
-Each species may be represented by multiple particles, which is indicated by particle counts $\boldsymbol x =(x_1,x_2,\dots,x_N)^\top$.
+Each species may be represented by multiple particles, which is indicated by particle count vector $\boldsymbol x =(x_1,x_2,\dots,x_N)^\top$, where $x_i$ are the numbers of copies that species $i$ is represented with.
 We thus have $\sum_{i=1}^N x_i$ particles in total.
-The reactive interactions that occur between these species can be modelled by using three levels of mathematical description\cite{higham2008}: the equation of motion, stochastic process, and rate equation.
-The rate equations are ordinary differential equations (ODEs) that instead of species counts $x_i$, govern the evolution of their molar concentrations:
+The reactive interactions that occur between these species can be modelled using three levels of mathematical description \cite{higham2008}: the equation of motion, stochastic process, and rate equation.

+The rate equations are ordinary differential equations (ODEs) that instead of species counts $x_i$, govern the evolution of their the molar concentrations $\boldsymbol c =(c_1,c_2,\dots,c_N)^\top$ with:

-whereby we assume that volume $V\to\infty$ and $x_i$ scale accordingly to keep the pressure constant.
-Here, $N_A$ is the Avogadro's constant.
-In the general case of $N$ species and $M$ reactions, such an ODE is given by:
+whereby the volume $V\to\infty$ and $x_i$ are assumed to scale in such a way that keeps the pressure constant, and $N_A$ is the Avogadro's constant.
+In the general case of $M$ reactions, the ODEs are given by: